Insurance for Construction Companies and Contractors

 Construction business owners can work with an insurance agent to tailor a BOP to meet their specific needs.

 For example, you may want a policy that includes business interruption insurance.
-This coverage helps pay for operating expenses and lost income if your business is forced to close temporarily due a fire or other covered property claim.
+This coverage helps pay for operating expenses and lost income if your business is forced to close temporarily due to a fire or other covered property claim.

 You can also add inland marine insurance for towed equipment or high-value equipment, such as a backhoe or forklift.

-Compare business owner's policy quotes from trusted U.S. providers
+Get business owner's policy quotes from trusted U.S. providers

 What coverage can a business owner’s policy provide for construction experts?